Skip to content

 • How is this different from a TrainerRoad or Zwift plan?

-Those deliver workouts.
-The Roadman Method delivers understanding.
-By Week 12 you'll know why each session exists, how to modify it when life gets in the way, and how to plan the next 12 weeks yourself.
-You'll be your own coach — with the world's best coaches backing your decisions.
+Those hand you workouts.
+The Roadman Method hands you understanding.
+A plan tells you what to do today; it goes quiet the moment life gets in the way.
+By Week 12 you'll know why each session exists, how to modify it when the week falls apart, and how to write the next 12 weeks yourself.
+You stop renting a plan and start being your own coach — with the world's best coaches behind every call you make.

 • I work full-time and have kids.
 Is 12 weeks realistic?

-Yes — the entire programme is built for time-crunched cyclists.
-The architecture works at 6, 8, 10, or 12 hours a week.
-Strength work is two 30-minute sessions.
-Lessons are 12–15 minutes each.
-Dan Lorang's life-first planning principle is woven through every week: build the plan around reality, not fantasy.
+It's built for exactly you.
+The architecture works at 6, 8, 10 or 12 hours a week.
+Strength is two 30-minute sessions.
+Lessons are 12–15 minutes — watch one on the train.
+Dan Lorang's life-first planning runs through every week: you build the plan around reality, not around a pro's spare time.
+The Method restructures the hours you already ride.
+It doesn't ask for more of them.

 • What's the difference between Standard and Premium?

-Standard ($297) is the full course — all 12 video modules, every written companion, every downloadable resource, the assessment frameworks, the discussion forum.
-Premium ($397) adds a personalised TrainingPeaks plan built around your audit results, a mid-course plan adjustment at Week 6, and a written training-data review at the end.
-Same content, more accountability and personalisation.
+Standard ($297) is the full course — all 12 video modules, every written companion, every template, worksheet and protocol card, the assessment frameworks, and the cohort forum.
+Premium ($397) adds a personalised TrainingPeaks plan built around your Week 1 audit, a data-backed plan adjustment at Week 6, and a written training review at the end.
+Same teaching.
+More accountability, more personalisation.
+Both are one payment — never a subscription.

 • How long do I have access?

-Lifetime.
-You complete it once at your pace, you keep it.
-Re-run it next year with new goals.
-Every update we make is included.
+For life.
+You buy it once, you finish it at your pace, you keep it.
+Come back and run it again next year against a new goal.
+Every update we ever make is yours at no extra cost.

 • Do I need a power meter?

 Recommended, not required.
-The framework works with heart rate and RPE — Dan Lorang himself prefers heart rate for amateurs because it integrates life stress, altitude, and fatigue in a way power doesn't.
-We give you both protocols.
+The whole framework runs on heart rate and RPE too — Dan Lorang is a strong advocate of heart rate for amateurs because it folds in life stress, heat and fatigue in a way raw power can't.
+You get both protocols, side by side.

 • I'm over 50.
 Am I too old for this?

-The opposite.
-The masters strength training evidence is one of the strongest selling points of the course.
-After 40 you lose roughly 8% of muscle mass per decade — Week 4 and Week 9 directly address that.
+The opposite — the masters evidence is one of the strongest reasons to do it now.
+After 40 you shed roughly 8% of muscle mass a decade unless you train against it.
+Weeks 4 and 9 attack that head-on with the 2025 strength meta-analysis built in.
 Most cycling courses ignore S&C entirely.
-This one builds it in.
+This one is half the point.

 • What if it doesn't work for me?

-30-day refund.
-Watch every module, do the work, and if you're not seeing a measurable shift in clarity, structure, or progress, email us and we'll refund you.
-No interrogation.
+30-day full refund.
+Watch the modules, do the work, and if you're not seeing a measurable shift in clarity, structure or progress, email us inside 30 days.
+We refund you.
+No interrogation, no hoops.
+The work is the only thing we ask of you.

 • Does this replace the Not Done Yet community?

-No — it's a different product.
-The Method is a structured 12-week course you complete on your own.
-Not Done Yet is the ongoing coaching community: weekly live calls with Anthony, updated training plans, the people who keep you accountable.
-Some members do the Method first, then join Not Done Yet to keep sharpening it.
-Some do the reverse.
+No — different product, different job.
+The Method is a structured 12-week course you finish on your own.
+Not Done Yet is the ongoing coaching community: weekly live calls with Anthony, updated plans, the people who keep you honest week to week.
+Plenty of members do the Method first and join Not Done Yet to keep sharpening it.
+Plenty do the reverse.
 Both work.

 A NOTE FROM ANTHONY